-Modify...
-Modify the value of the selected item.
+Modify Modify the value of the selected item.
 Break Set a breakpoint so that execution stops when the selected item's value changes.
 This is the same as setting a breakpoint on the object.
-See "Breakpoints" on page 83.
+See "Breakpoints" on page 71.
 Inspect Open a new Variable window containing the selected item.
 If the item is a compound object (array, class, or structure), it will be opened automatically.
 Watch Add the selected item to the Watch window.

-Show/Raw Memory

-Display raw memory at the address of this variable.
+Show/Raw Me mory Display raw memory at the address of this variable.
 This lets you examine the actual binary representation of a variable.

-Show/Pointer Memory

-Display the memory that the item points to.
+Show/Pointer Memory Show/I ointer Display the memory that the item points to.
 This is useful when you have a pointer to a block of memory that does not have a type associated with it.

-Show/Pointer Code

-Display the code that the variable points to.
+Show/Pointer Code Display the code that the variable points to.
 If the item being displayed is a pointer to function, you can use this menu item to see the definition of that function.
 Show/Type Display the type of the variable in an information message box.
 Select "OK" to dismiss the information box and resume debugging.

-Edit Open a dialog box in which you can edit an expression in the Watch window.
+Edit Open a dialog hav in which you can adit an avpression in the Wetch window.
+This is Luu Open a dialog box in which you can edit an expression in the Watch window.
 This is useful for typecasting variables or evaluating expressions.
-See "Open Watcom Debugger Expression Handling" on page 145.
+See "Open Watcom Debugger Expression Handling" on page 119.
 New Add a new variable or expression to the window.
 You will be prompted for the expression to add.
 Delete Delete the selected item from the window.
 FieldOnTop Display the value of this member at the top of the structure/class.
 You can selectively add or remove items from the list that is displayed "on top".
-For example, say you have a struct Point displayed as:

-'''

-[-] point

-x 10

-y 30

-other "asdf"

-'''

-If you toggle FieldOnTop for both x and y then point would be displayed like this:

-Furthermore, if you closed the struct (or pointer to struct) then you would see:

-'''

-[+] point { 10, 30 }

-'''

-This carries to structs containing structs (and so on) as shown in the following struct containing two Point structures.
+For example, say you have a struct Point displayed as: [-] point x 10 y 30 other "asdf" If you toggle FieldOnTop for both x and y then point would be displayed like this: [-] point { 10, 30 } x 10 у 30 other "asdf" Furthermore, if you closed the struct (or pointer to struct) then you would see: [+] point { 10, 30 } This carries to structs containing structs (and so on) as shown in the following struct containing two Point structures. [-] rect { { 10, 10 }, { 30, 30 } } top_left { 10, 10 } bot_right { 30, 30 }

-'''

-[-] rect { { 10, 10 }, { 30, 30 } }

-top_left { 10, 10 }

-bot_right { 30, 30 }

-'''